From BR Bullpen

 Craig began 2010 with the Gwinnett club and had a 1.20 ERA and six saves after 11 games, with 21 strikeouts in 15 innings and only 7 hits allowed.
 When Jair Jurrjens went on the disabled list, the Huntsville, AL native was called up to The Show.
 In his major league debut on May 7, he relieved fellow rookie Jonny Venters in the bottom of the 7th with a 7-0 deficit against the Philadelphia Phillies and Jamie Moyer (over twice Kimbrel's age).
 Jayson Werth greeted Kimbrel to the majors with a double.
 He struck out Raúl Ibáñez and threw a wild pitch, sending Werth to third.
 Carlos Ruiz whiffed, then Wilson Valdez grounded out.
 Jesse Chavez would relieve Kimbrel in the 8th.
 The two strikeouts in his first outing were a harbinger of things to come for Kimbrel: in 22 games, he faced 88 batters and struck out 40 of them.
 He went 4-0 with a sparkling 0.44 ERA and 1 save.
 However, in the NLDS against the San Francisco Giants, he was charged with a loss in four appearances, even though he gave up only 1 hit and 1 walk in 4 1/3 innings while striking out 7.

-Kimbrel continued to be dominant in 2012, as the Braves made a successful bid to return to the post-season, he kept his ERA around 1.00 all year and on September 26th, became only the fourth Braves pitcher to strike out four batters in an inning, performing the feat against the Miami Marlins in preseving a 3-0 lead in the 9th inning for his 40th save of the season.
+Kimbrel continued to be dominant in 2012, as the Braves made a successful bid to return to the post-season, he kept his ERA around 1.00 all year and on September 26th, became only the fourth Braves pitcher to strike out four batters in an inning, performing the feat against the Miami Marlins in preserving a 3-0 lead in the 9th inning for his 40th save of the season.
+Finishing out the season strongly, he won the Delivery Man of the Month Award in September.
 He finished the year 3-1, with a 1.01 ERA and a league-leading 42 saves, winning the 2012 Rolaids Relief Award while being named again to the All-Star team.
 Most impressively, he was the first pitcher in major league history to strike out over half of the batters he faced in a season, recording 116 K's in 62 2/3 innings and 231 batters faced, while giving up a ridiculous 27 hits and 14 walks in an utterly dominant performance.
 He pitched a perfect inning in the inaugural National League Wild Card Game, but did not record a save as the Braves were already trailing the St. Louis Cardinals, 6-3, when he took the mound in the top of the 9th inning and were unable to score any more runs.

 Notable Achievements